Earlier this year Natural England announced a landmark £3 million scheme to help reduce air pollution from agriculture.

 CSF is a successful partnership between Natural England, Defra and the Environment Agency.
 The organisations work with farmers and organisations in priority areas across England to improve water and air quality.

-This new programme adds to the existing, popular programme of advice to improve water quality and prevent flooding from farmed land and a guidance video which sets out simple steps all farmers can take to reduce ammonia emissions, such as the way they handle livestock feed, manure and fertiliser spreading.
+This new programme adds to the existing advice to improve water quality and prevent flooding from farmed land and a guidance video which sets out simple steps all farmers can take to reduce ammonia emissions, such as the way they handle livestock feed, manure and fertiliser spreading.

 On Monday 12 November, BBC Spotlight featured a package following the announcement earlier this year on the £3 million CSF scheme to help improve air quality.